Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-kotlin/index.md

 ## Getting started

+Check out a sample project [here](https://github.com/amplitude/Amplitude-Kotlin/tree/main/samples/kotlin-android-app).

 ### Step 1: Add dependencies

-- Amplitude recommends using Android Studio as an IDE and Gradle to manage dependencies.
-- In `build.gradle` file, add the following dependencies with the [latest version](https://search.maven.org/artifact/com.amplitude/analytics-android) of the SDK.
+Amplitude recommends using Android Studio as an IDE and Gradle to manage dependencies.
+In `build.gradle` file, add the following dependencies with the [latest version](https://search.maven.org/artifact/com.amplitude/analytics-android) of the SDK.
+And the sync project with Gradle files.

 ```txt
 dependencies {